PaletiKrishnasai/Dialogue-Summarizer/README.md

 # Dialogue-Summarizer

-This project focuses on the end-to-end implementation of text summarization using the PEGASUS transformer.
+This project focuses on the end-to-end implementation of dialogue summarization using the PEGASUS transformer model finetuned on samsum dataset.

 # Workflow